nicolabs/nicolabs.net/_posts/2013-06-15-How-to-cook-an-egg-with-a-Gimp.md

 Usually we can give a 'cartoon' effect by adding more importance to the lines.

-In our case the first thing to do is to increase the width of the edges, what is easilly done with the _"Select > Border"_ tool.
+In our case the first thing to do is to increase the width of the edges : that is easilly done with the _"Select > Border"_ tool.

-It's also possible to enhance the shadings by tuning with the transparency level and to increase colors intensity.
+It's also possible to enhance the shadings by tuning the transparency level and increasing colors intensity.

 ![The egg is drawn...](/assets/blog/pictures/cartoon.png)

-When sizing down the picture, don't use antialiasing so you get pixel-cut edges on a transparent background.
+When sizing down the picture, don't use antialiasing so you get pixel-perfect edges on a transparent background.

 ## The texture